Nissan: Alliance with Renault and Mitsubishi

 Former CEO Carlos Ghosn has been credited with reviving Nissan.

 In 1999, facing severe financial difficulties, Nissan entered an alliance with Renault of France.
 Signed on 27 March 1999, the Renault-Nissan Alliance was the first of its kind involving a Japanese and French car manufacturer, each with its own distinct corporate culture and brand identity.
 Renault initially acquired a 36.8 percent stake in Nissan for $3.5 billion pending court approval and Nissan permanently vowed to buy into Renault when it was financially able.
 In 2001, after the company's turnaround from near-bankruptcy, Nissan acquired a 15 percent share of Renault, which in turn increased its stake in Nissan to 43.4 percent.

 The Renault-Nissan Alliance has evolved over the years to Renault holding 43.4 percent of Nissan shares, while Nissan held 15 percent of Renault shares.
 The alliance itself was incorporated as the Renault-Nissan B.V., founded on 28 March 2002 under Dutch law.
 Renault-Nissan B.V. is equally owned by Renault and Nissan.

 On 7 April 2010, Daimler AG exchanged a 3.1 percent share of its holdings for 3.1 percent from both Nissan and Renault.
 This triple alliance allows for the increased sharing of technology and development costs, encouraging global cooperation and mutual development.

 On 12 December 2012, the Renault–Nissan Alliance formed a joint venture with Russian Technologies (Alliance Rostec Auto BV) with the aim of becoming the long-term controlling shareholder of AvtoVAZ, Russia's largest car company and owner of the country's biggest selling brand, Lada.
 The takeover was completed in June 2014, and the two companies of the Renault-Nissan Alliance took a combined 67.1 percent stake of Alliance Rostec, which in turn acquired a 74.5 percent of AvtoVAZ, thereby giving Renault and Nissan indirect control over the Russian manufacturer.
 Ghosn was appointed chairman of the board of AvtoVAZ on 27 June 2013.
 In September 2017, Nissan sold its AvtoVAZ stake to Renault for Euro 45 million.

 Taken together, in 2013 the Renault–Nissan Alliance sold one in ten cars worldwide, and would be the world's fourth largest automaker with sales of 8,266,098 units.

-Renault and Nissan has announced the change in stock share between two companies, in March 2023.
-With this announcement and change, both companies will be treated as economically independent entity.
+In March 2023, Renault and Nissan announced a change in stock share between two companies, becoming economically independent entities.